 Not so surprisingly, it's the sun.
-Scientists have discovered good correlations between trends in the output of the sun and temperature, proxy data from climate indicators such as tree rings and ice cores.
+Scientists have discovered good correlations between trends in the output of the sun and temperature, measured using proxy data from climate indicators such as tree rings and ice cores.
 These data are not theoretical.
-They are real climate records that scales.
-And all point is solar variation as being the primary driver of climate change.
-Like CO2, they fit work warming in the first half o century.
-However, we kee CO2, they trace the cooling trend of the 1960s and 1970s, and even the approxy warming of the past two even a sprong correct on between solar activity, temperature and cloudiness - the most direct and climate are of evidence for a were clearly misled by the apparent temperature-CO2 correlation as well as our lack of appreciation of the variable nature of our home recent satellite observations showed variations in radiant output from the sun, its output was commonly referred to in textbooks as 'the We know now that it is anything but steady and that the sun is more active today than it has been in centuries.
-Evidence for this is found number of sunspots, a measure of solar activity and a record carefully established since the 1600s when Galileo invented the telescope.
+They are real climate records that span many time scales.
+And all point to solar variation as being the primary driver of climate change.
+Like CO2, they fit with warming in the first half of the 20th century.
+However, unlike CO2, they trace the cooling trend of the 1960s and 1970s, and even the apparent warming of the past two decades.
+There is even a strong correlation between solar activity, temperature and cloudiness- the most direct and telling line of evidence for a heliocentric climate.

+As the source of most of our planet's energy, it is astounding that more scientists did not suspect the sun to be the driver of today's global warming.
+We were clearly misled by the apparent temperature-CO2 correlation as well as our lack of appreciation of the variable nature of our home star.
+Until recent satellite observations showed variations in radiant output from the sun, its output was commonly referred to in textbooks as 'the solar constant'.
+We know now that it is anything but steady and that the sun is more active today than it has been in centuries.
+Evidence for this is found in the number of sunspots, a measure of solar activity and a record carefully established since the 1600s when Galileo invented the telescope.

 However, linked with increased solar activity is an effect that was largely unknown till recently.
-Two decades of satellite data have the sun is more active, storms on its surface, manifested by sunspots, are accompanied by strong increases in 'solar wind', a continuous charged particles ejected from the outermost layer of the solar atmosphere into space.
-An increase in solar wind acts to deflect away even more energetic form of radiation that is continuously streaming into our solar system from the galaxy.
-Referred to as 'galactic these high-energy particles cause an electric charge to build up on dust and other small particles in our atmosphere, which in turn attract water molecules and so form clouds.
-Of course, clouds, particularly high clouds, reflect a lot of incoming sunlight back into cool the planet.
+Two decades of satellite data have revealed that when the sun is more active, storms on its surface, manifested by sunspots, are accompanied by strong increases in 'solar wind', a continuous stream of charged particles ejected from the outermost layer of the solar atmosphere into space.
+An increase in solar wind acts to deflect away from the earth an even more energetic form of radiation that is continuously streaming into our solar system from the galaxy.
+Referred to as 'galactic cosmic rays' (GCR), these high-energy particles cause an electric charge to build up on dust and other small particles in our atmosphere, which in turn causes them to attract water molecules and so form clouds.
+Of course, clouds, particularly high clouds, reflect a lot of incoming sunlight back into space, which acts to cool the planet.
 Not surprisingly, there is a strong correlation between temperature and the measured index of cloudiness.

 So the total effect of the sun appears to be more significant than previously thought.
-When the sun is brighter, not only do we experience heating, but the more intense solar wind 'blows' away the incoming GCR which in turn warms the planet through a reduction in cloud past and recent climate warming can be explained by changes in solar activity.
+When the sun is brighter, not only do we experience more direct heating, but the more intense solar wind 'blows' away the incoming GCR which in turn warms the planet through a reduction in cloud cover.
+Thus, past and recent climate warming can be explained by changes in solar activity.
 And the data exist to support it.

 Which brings us to Nicholas Copernicus.
-The timid Canon of Warmi, Poland, spent much of his career deconvolving the Earth-centered theory, with its wild gyrations in the solar system invented by clergy scientists to account for the observed motions of the planets. a much simpler heliocentric universe where the celestial bodies orbited the sun, obeying the established laws of physics.
+The timid Canon of Warmi, Poland, spent much of his career deconvolving the Earth-centered universe theory, with its wild gyrations in the solar system invented by clergy scientists to account for the observed motions of the planets.
+Copernicus discovered a much simpler heliocentric universe where the celestial bodies orbited the sun, obeying the established laws of physics.